Maria Kwirine prepares the pitching order for entrepreneurs, who have 30 minutes to present there business plan to the panel.

 Deputy operations manager Alfie Batt is responsible for checking through each of the entrepreneurs finance strategies for the coming 12 months.
 An accurate cash flow chart is crucial to be considered for funding.

-Juliana successfully pitched for funding to open her own dispensary, supplying medicine to the village.
+Juliana successfully pitched for funding to open her own dispensary, supplying medicine to the village where she lives.

 Volunteers assist entrepreneurs with last minute checks, through their business strategy reports and cash flow charts.
 Entrepreneurs and volunteers spend weeks perfecting their business models before pitching.